 - Sign in with your Google Workspace email address and password.

 - When the Google Meet hardware screen appears, follow the on-screen instructions to test your camera, microphone, and speaker.

 Tip: If you can’t see video or hear audio during the test, make sure your camera, microphone, and any speakers are connected.
 It might help to unplug the cables and plug them in again.

 Limit who can enroll devices in your organization

-- Follow these steps to Create a custom admin role.
+Make sure to include the Enroll Google Meet hardware privilege and follow these steps to Create or edit a custom admin role.